 One of the most common questions we get asked is, “What exercise is best to grow my small chest (or arms, shoulders, abs, etc)?”
-It’s a surprisingly large question, since there are so many things to consider.
-There are a ton of studies looking into the best exercises for activating certain muscle groups, but that’s just the tip of the iceberg.
+It’s a surprisingly large question.
+Yes, some exercises tend to be better for activating certain muscle groups, but that’s just the tip of the iceberg:

 Before we get to the infographic, we’ll break down how we went about selecting these exercises by explaining a few of the things we considered:

-To reap the rewards of that advanced lift you need solid shoulder strength, stability and mobility.
-If you’re a lanky limbed and lanky torsoed beginner with iffy posture and shoulder mobility, you should use an easier, lighter and safer exercise to stimulate growth in your shoulders.
-Something like a lateral raise.
-Otherwise you’ll risk injuring your shoulders and lower back without even properly stimulating the muscles you’re trying to grow.
+To reap the rewards of that advanced lift you need solid enough shoulder strength, stability and mobility.
+If you’re a skinny guy with lanky limbs and iffy posture, it might make more sense to choose a lift that’s a little bit easier to learn.
+Maybe when you first start lifting, you focus on learning push-ups to develop the fronts of your shoulders (front delts), and you use lateral raises to bulk up the sides of your shoulders (side delts).
+Otherwise you may be putting your shoulders and lower back at risk without even properly stimulating the muscles you’re trying to grow.

-Equipment.
-As a beginner you don’t need much equipment to build muscle.
-If you have access to a fancy equipment, great, but as a skinny dude you can build 30+ pounds of muscle with just a couple dumbbells and a bench.
-Dumbbell exercises are often the best exercises for building muscle.
-A simple setup will allow you to build muscle optimally well.
-This makes it easy to train in a wide variety of gyms, and also easy to train at home.
-(Here’s our guide for building a simple home gym.)
+As a beginner, you don’t need much equipment to build muscle.
+If you have access to fancy equipment, great, but as a skinny dude you can build plenty of muscle with just a couple adjustable dumbbells.
+In fact, as we mentioned with the dumbbell shoulder press, dumbbell exercises are often the best exercises for building muscle.

-Compound vs Isolation lifts.
-Compound lifts are shown in regular text.
-We’ve also included exercises that specifically target that particular muscle group (typed in bold italics) for muscles that you really really want to grow quickly (perhaps your biceps) and muscle groups that don’t activate easily (perhaps your chest).
+So in addition to the big compound lifts, we’ve also included isolation exercises (in bold italics) for muscles that you’re especially eager to grow (such as your biceps) and muscle groups that don’t activate as easily (perhaps your chest).

-For example, if you’re torso dominant like me, the bench press will be the best exercise to build up your chest because it will allow you to press a ton of weight with your chest.
-I grew my chest pretty much exclusively with dumbbell and barbell bench presses.
-If you’re limb dominant though, like Jared, a bench press will mostly grow your shoulders and triceps, making it a poor lift to plumpen up your lagging pecs.
-He’s grown his chest by adding in a ton of pullovers and flys.
+For example, if you’re torso dominant like me, the bench press will be the best exercise to build up your chest because it will allow you to press a ton of weight.
+I grew my chest pretty much exclusively with the barbell bench press.

 Assuming you want to grow every muscle quickly, I’d recommend doing a mix of both compound and isolation lifts for your entire body.
 This has been shown to build more evenly developed muscle mass, more muscle mass overall, and more strength (study, study).

-You’d begin your workout with the heavy compound lifts, and then finish with the lighter accessory/isolation lifts.
-For example, you may find that doing chin-ups will grow your biceps just fine, but if you want to build truly burly biceps I’d recommend doing bicep curls too:
+You’d begin your workout with the heavy compound lifts and then finish with the lighter isolation lifts.
+For example, you may find that doing chin-ups will grow your biceps just fine, but if you want to build truly burly biceps I’d recommend doing bicep curls, too:

 Muscle Group illustrations.
-Each muscle is shown as a few mock muscle fibres.
-These are simplified, but show you which directions these muscles can pull.
-We thought this would be helpful, since it also shows which parts of muscles you can target.
+Each muscle has a few lines showing their direction of pull.
+These are simplified but they’ll still show you which directions these muscles can pull.

-As you can see, the muscles in your chest run horizontally.
+For example, as you can see, the muscles in your chest run horizontally.
 You can target the lower fibres with a decline bench press, the upper fibres with an incline bench press.
 (A regular bench press will target both.)
-However you probably won’t have as much luck targeting your “inner” or “outer” chest, since the same muscle fibres span all the way across.
+However, you probably won’t have as much luck targeting your “inner” or “outer” chest because the same muscle fibres span all the way across.

 We kept this in mind when putting this diagram together.
 Your best bet for stimulating every part of every muscle group is to use a wide variety of exercises that work your muscles in slightly different ways.
 Comparable (somewhat interchangeable) exercises are on the same line, and complementary exercises are shown on different lines.

-Conversely, a Smith Machine back squat does a poorer job of activating many muscles, proper technique is more difficult to learn, it’s more likely to result in injury, it requires a fancy piece of equipment that isn’t very versatile, and it doesn’t allow you to easily progress to a more advanced variation later on.
-(You wouldn’t have built up your stabilizer muscles or practiced the movement pattern that would allow you to smoothly progress to a barbell front or back squat.)
-Smith machine squats aren’t necessarily a “bad” exercise, but they certainly aren’t good enough to make the cut.
+Conversely, a Smith machine back squat does a poorer job of activating many muscles, it’s more likely to result in injury, it requires a fancy piece of equipment, and the strength that you gain won’t transfer well to other lifts.
+After all, you wouldn’t have built up your stabilizer muscles or practiced the movement pattern that would allow you to smoothly progress to squatting with free weights.
+Now, Smith machine squats aren’t necessarily a bad exercise, but they aren’t the whey protein of the crop, either.

 This is not an exhaustive list.
 Just good solid examples that will get the job done incredibly well.